If I think I contracted COVID-19 at work, can I claim workers compensation?

 Are allied health practitioners allowed to provide Certificates of Capacity?

 Yes, amendments to the regulations have been made to allow SIRA-approved physiotherapists and psychologists to issue Certificates of Capacity.
 The initial Certificate of Capacity must still be issued by a medical practitioner (the Nominated Treating Doctor).

-These changes are designed to relieve pressure on general practitioners and the overall health system during the COVID-19 pandemic; they are also time limited and will be in place for 12 months unless repealed earlier.
+These changes are designed to relieve pressure on general practitioners and the overall health system during the COVID-19 pandemic; they are also time limited and will be in place for a further 12 months (from April 2021) unless repealed earlier.